serdarzuli/SerdarZuli/README.md

 # Hi there! 👋

 I'm a passionate and experienced IT professional with a background in Computer Engineering.
-Over the past few years, I have had the opportunity to work on a variety of exciting projects that have helped me develop a diverse skill set.
+Over the past three years, I have had the opportunity to work on a variety of exciting projects that have helped me develop a diverse skill set.

 ## About Me

-- 📚 **Education**: Computer Engineering graduate from a reputable university.
+- 📚 **Education**: Computer Engineering graduate from Canakkale OnsekizMart university.
 - 🛠 **Experience**: Over three years of professional experience in the IT industry.
-- 🌐 **Web Development**: Expertise in building responsive and dynamic web applications using HTML, CSS, JavaScript, and frameworks like React and Angular.
+- 🌐 **Web Development**: Expertise in building responsive and dynamic web applications using ASP .NETCORE, FLASK, DJANGO.
 - 🤖 **Artificial Intelligence**: Skilled in machine learning and deep learning with experience in TensorFlow, PyTorch, and Scikit-learn.
 Worked on projects involving natural language processing (NLP), computer vision, and predictive analytics.
 - ☁️ **Cloud AI Solutions**: Proficient in deploying and managing AI models on cloud platforms such as AWS, Azure, and Google Cloud.
 - 🔒 **Cybersecurity**: Worked as a software developer in the cybersecurity domain, enhancing my understanding of information security principles and practices.